flyboi96/HCMLE/block5_mini_project/project_proposal.md

 - Help prioritize high-risk patients for imaging
 - Reduce unnecessary imaging referrals
 - Improve early detection and treatment outcomes

+The published study demonstrated that non-imaging features, especially those from bioimpedance and laboratory tests, can be predictive of gallstone disease with accuracy comparable to ultrasound.

 Ultimately, this model can make care more proactive, equitable, and cost-effective.